uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 <div style="text-align: justify">Ideally, regression model results should match actual observations.
 As observed in Figure 14(a), similar values were predicted for the three observed classes, which enables this system alone to accurately classify the predictions.
 These findings, plus observations from the confusion matrix in Figure 14(b), confirm that the regression model is inadequate for a classification model.</div>

 ![
-**(a) Class Predictions vs Actual Classes, from regresion-based machine learning model. (b)Confusion matrix for the regression-based model**
+**(a) Class Predictions vs Actual Classes, from regression-based machine learning model. (b)Confusion matrix for the regression-based model**
 ](https://user-images.githubusercontent.com/112973477/205181215-1af2882f-8278-46cc-84db-4a39f64a9e0a.png "Tall image"){#fig:tall-image height=2in}